jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-02c.md

 description: ""
 linkb: /research/constitutions/br/
 linkbtext: "Brazil"
-linkf: /research/constitutions/br/chapter-2
+klinkf: /research/constitutions/br/
 linkftext: "Chapter 2"
 icon: "/flags/br.png"
 ---

-SUBSECTION I: The Council of the Republic
+SUBSection I: The Council of the Republic

 Article 89.
 The Council of the Republic is a higher body for consultation by the President of the Republic.